Taylor Wilson

 Taylor Wilson (born May 7, 1994) is an American nuclear physicist and science advocate.
 Wilson achieved controlled nuclear fusion in 2008 when he was 14 years old.
 He has designed a compact radiation detector to enhance airport security.
 Wilson works to expand applications for nuclear medicine, and to design and develop modular power reactor technology.

 Personal life and education

 Taylor Wilson was born in 1994 in Texarkana, Arkansas to Kenneth and Tiffany Wilson.
 His father is the owner of a Coca-Cola bottling plant, and his mother was a yoga instructor.
-Wilson was initially interested in rocketry and space science, before entering the field of nuclear science at age 10.
-He had a lot of support from his parents.
+Wilson was initially interested in rocketry and space science, before entering the field of nuclear science at age 10, receiving much support from his parents.
 He resides in Reno, Nevada.

 In June 2012, Wilson was awarded a Thiel Fellowship.
 The two-year $100,000 fellowship requires recipients to forgo college for the duration of the fellowship.
 In 2017, Wilson was named a member of the Helena Group, a think tank focused on executing projects that improve the world.